-Austin Community College’s Program Review process is based on the principles:
+Austin Community College’s Program Review process is based on the principles that:

-- That faculty has primary responsibility for the content, quality, and effectiveness of the curriculum.
+- Faculty has primary responsibility for the content, quality, and effectiveness of the curriculum.

-- That the information resulting from the review of instructional programs should be used to guide program planning.
+- The information resulting from the review of instructional programs should be used to guide program planning.

-- That the review process should not be overly burdensome to faculty.
+- The review process should not be overly burdensome to faculty.

 The purpose of the Program Review process at ACC is to: